River Arts District: The RiverFront Plan

-This wouldn't change until the 1970s, when the federal government attended to the deteriorating state of our nation's river systems and passed the Clean Water Act.
+This wouldn't change until the 1970s, when the federal government attended to the deteriorating state of the nation's river systems and passed the Clean Water Act.
 Under this new policy, environmental regulation standards were raised and public interest was heightened.
 Citizen groups began to look at the river and the Land-of-Sky Regional Council (LOS) assembled a group of conservation advocates, called the French Broad River Foundation (FBRF), to help create a series of access parks along the 117 miles of the French Broad River.

 Due to advocacy of regional policy analysts, politicians and local agencies, conservation groups and economists reset the agenda to develop and redevelop the French Broad's riverfront.
 In 1987 the Tennessee Valley Authority (TVA) and the Land of Sky attained funding through a civil works planning grant.
 A loosely knit group of volunteers and conservation advocates known as the French Broad Riverfront Planning Commission were asked to team up with the French Broad River Foundation and Asheville's Chamber of Commerce to create the Asheville Riverfront Plan.

 In the 1980s, as efforts to clean up the river intensified with citizen advocacy groups like the FBRF, policy makers came to finally see the critical importance of the French Broad River to the region.
 For one, local economists began to recognize the riverfront's massive recreational and economic development potential.
 Also, through a series of management studies and evaluations by the LOS and local government agencies, it was determined that for the region to grow, the French Broad would have to be Buncombe County's primary potable water source.

 In 1986, Karen Cragnolin moved to Asheville and asked how she could contribute to the city.
 After being referred to the French Broad River Foundation, in 1987 she started RiverLink, a regional non-profit organization.

 If the French Broad River was to be successfully revitalized, the final plan had to truly represent and incorporate the wants and needs of the entire community.
 To gain a better understanding of the natural complexities that Asheville's riverfront presented, RiverLink recruited members of the American Institute of Architects (AIA) & American Society of Landscape Architects (ASLA) to form a charette team.
 Peter Batchelor, the Chairman of the NC AIA, then divided the joint charette into three primary groups: The first team focused on how to effectively reestablish a connection between downtown Asheville and the riverfront.
 Another team concentrated on how far the river could extend within city limits.
 The third group analyzed the river's prominent attributes in Asheville and Western North Carolina.